Robustly overfitting latents for flexible neural image compression: Analysis and Societal Impact

-\paragraph{Three-class rounding} In Table~\ref{tab:two_three}, the true R-D loss for two versus three-class rounding can be found at iteration $t=500$ and in brackets $t=2000$ iterations.
+\paragraph{Three-class rounding} In Table~\ref{tab:two_three}, the true R-D loss for two versus three-class rounding can be found at iteration $t=2000$ and in brackets $t=500$ iterations.
 For each method, we performed a grid search over the hyperparameters $r$ and $n$.
-Additionally, for the extended SSL, we also performed a grid search over $a$ and found the best setting to be $a=1.4$.
-As can be seen in the table, most impact is made with the extended version of the linear of SGA+, in terms of the difference between the two versus three-class rounding at iteration $t=500$ with loss difference $0.0035$ and $t=2000$ with $0.0006$ difference.
-There is a small difference at $t=500$ for the extended cosine version.
-In general, we find that running models longer results in convergence to similar values.
-SSL converges to equal values for two- and three-class rounding.
-This makes three-class rounding attractive under a constraint optimization budget, possibly because it is easier to jump between classes.
+As can be seen in the table, most impact is made with the extended version of the linear of SGA+, in terms of the difference between the two versus three-class rounding at iteration $t=2000$ with loss difference $0.0045$ and $t=500$ with $0.0159$ difference.
+In Appendix~\ref{apd:2_vs_3_class} a loss plot of the two- versus three- class rounding for the extended linear method can be found.
+Concluding, the three-class converges faster.
+For the extended cosine version, there is a smaller difference and for SSL we find that the three-class extension only boosts performance when run for $t=500$.
+In Appendix~\ref{apd:B_ms_two_three}, the three-class experiments for the pre-trained model similar to \cite{yang2020improving} can be found.
+We find similar behavior as for the model of \cite{cheng2020image}, whereas with the linear version most impact is made, followed by the cosine and lastly SSL.
+The phenomenon that three-class rounding only improves performance for $t=500$ iterations for SSL may be due to the fact that SSL is already close to optimal.
+Additionally, we ran an extra experiment to asses what percentage of the latents are assigned to the 3-classes.
+This is run with the best settings for the linear version $f_{3c, \mathrm{linear}}(w| r=0.98, n=2.5)$.
+At the first iteration, the probability is distributed as follows: $p(y = \lfloor v \rceil) = 0.9329$, for $p(y = \lfloor v \rceil - 1) = 0.0312$, and $p(y = \lfloor v \rceil + 1) = 0.0359$.
+This indicates that the class probabilities are approximately $3.12$ for class $-1$ and $3.6$ for class $+1$.
+This is a lot when taking into account that many samples are taken for a large dimensional latent.
+In conclusion, three-class rounding may be attractive under a constraint optimization budget, possibly because it is easier to jump between classes.
+Additionally, for the extended linear three-class rounding also results in faster convergence.